-107.7.1 General - The Authority_and the Contractor acknowledge that time is an essential element of the contract, and that delay in completing the work beyond the designated completion date will result in damages including but not limited to, damages to the State of Maine due to public inconvenience, obstruction to traffic, interference with business, as well as increased engineering, inspection, and administrative costs to the Authority.
+107.7.1 General - The Authority and the Contractor acknowledge that time is an essential element of the contract, and that delay in completing the work beyond the designated completion date will result in damages including but not limited to, damages to the State of Maine due to public inconvenience, obstruction to traffic, interference with business, as well as increased engineering, inspection, and administrative costs to the Authority.
 The Authority and the Contractor acknowledge the difficulty of making a precise determination of such damages and, as a result, they have agreed to a sum of money in the amount stipulated in the contract that will be charged against the Contractor for each calendar day that the work remains uncompleted after the expiration of the designated completion date, not as a penalty but as Liquidated and Supplemental Liquidated Damages.

 Except as expressly provided otherwise in this Contract, the Contractor or, in case of default, its Surety, shall owe the Department the per diem amount specified in Section 107.7.2 - Schedule of Liquidated Damages, as well as any per diem amount of Supplemental Liquidated Damages as specified in the Special Provisions, for each Calendar Day that any portion of the Work remains incomplete after the Contract Time has expired.
-Should the Contractor or its Surety, fail to complete the work by the Completion date, a deduction of the amount stipulated in the Contract as Liquidated and Supplemental Liquidated Damages will be made for each and every calendar day that such contractor or its Surety under the Contract or or its Surety will be liable for any Liquidated and Supplemental Liquidated Damages in excess of the amount due.
+Should the Contractor or its Surety, fail to complete the work by the Completion date, a deduction of the amount stipulated in the Contract as Liquidated and Supplemental Liquidated Damages will be made for each and every calendar day that such contract remains uncompleted.
+This amount will be deducted from any money otherwise due the Contractor or its Surety under the Contract or other contracts with the Authority, and the Contractor and its Surety will be liable for any Liquidated and Supplemental Liquidated Damages in excess of the amount due.